OpenEuphoria/euphoria/source/readme.txt

   has over 100 labels in a long list.
 The WATCOM disassembler shows the relative offsets of the code and data.

-  For the other compilers, Lcc and Borland, you can probably set up the same mechanism as RDS has used for WATCOM.
+  For the other compilers, Lcc, you can probably set up the same mechanism as RDS has used for WATCOM.
 You need to know the address of the C switch table, and you need a method of jumping dynamically from one case to the next.
 Until you figure that out, you can use -DINT_CODES.

-  The interactive trace code has been added in this release, but it has never been ported/tested completely for Borland, Lcc or DJGPP.
+  The interactive trace code has been added in this release, but it has never been ported/tested completely for  Lcc or DJGPP.

 Specific Notes for each C compiler